nithinhm/vtu-marks-scraper-analyzer/README.md

 ## Packaged Release

-Alternatively, you can download and utilize the packaged version of this project available in the [Releases](Releases) section of this repositary (available on the right-hand side of this website).
+Alternatively, you can download and utilize the packaged version of this project available in the [Releases](https://github.com/nithinhm/vtu-marks-scraper-analyzer/releases) section of this repositary (also available on the right-hand side of this website).
 This version does not require manual installation of Python.
 More on how to use the packaged version is available in the description of the release.

 ## License